waylonggggg/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students
-2. Student list shows list of students
+2. System shows list of students
 3. User requests to delete a role from a specific student in a specific CCA
 4. System deletes the role from the student in the CCA
 5. System shows the role has been deleted